How to prevent falls in the elderly in and out of the home

 Prescriptions drugs can cause dizziness, making navigating around the home or outside a difficult task, often leading to falling.
 You should immediately talk to your physician about either decreasing your dosage or changing to other medicine that will not have this effect on you.

 Make sure that the slippers and shoes they wear are either anti-skid or are made with a rubber sole to enhance grip while walking.
 Also, check whether or not the shoe provides ample ankle support.
+This is an easy elderly fall prevention tactic.

 A MEDICAL ALARM OR LIFELINE ALARM:

 Technology has made our lives easier.
 With SureSafe alarms for the elderly like their pendant fall alert devices, you can be sure that your elderly relative will get help as quickly as possible.
 SureSafe fall pendant alarm will help a wearer who has had a fall, get immediate medical attention with a push of an emergency or panic button.
 You can also get them a device from a wide range of SureSafe fall detection alarms that automatically detect a fall with the change in air pressure and airspeed, without the wearer having to push the button.
+While alarms are not preventing falls at home, they definitely give your loved one the best chance of getting the help they need after a fall has occurred.

 You can trust SureSafe's range of personal alarm fall detection devices to help your elderly loved ones live an independent and healthy life.
 We aim to make the golden years of your family members and loved ones safe and enjoyable, where they can live their life to the fullest, knowing medical help will be immediately provided with SureSafe alarms.